 Investors in venture capital tend to be accredited investors, or those who have a net worth of at least $1 million.
 Money invested tends to be tied up for several years, which means investors must be willing to give up liquidity for the invested amount for that length of time.

 Venture capital investing does provide portfolio diversification but at a cost.
 There may be high fees and costs.
 Getting involved with the wrong firm could result in poor decisions and a loss of most or all invested capital.
 Venture capital investing is not for the faint of heart.

 Regular investors obtained the right to invest directly in startups and new companies in 2015 with the advent of crowdfunding regulations under the Jumpstart Our Business Startups Act of 2012.
 Under these regulations you can invest up to $2,000 per year through equity crowdfunding.
 If 5% of your annual income or net worth (whichever is smaller) is greater than $2,000, then you can invest that larger amount.
 There are portals that offer listings of crowdfunded companies seeking financing.
 The minimum varies but some are as low as $100.

 Investing In Managers

 Venture capital, as noted above, is risky business.
 Because of this, many investors prefer to invest in companies that provide venture capital, instead of investing in the startups themselves.
 Some venture capital and private equity manager trade publicly, which means you don’t have be an accredited investor or qualify for crowdfunding to invest.
-Among the more popular names in this space are Blackstone Group (NYSE:BXC), Carlyle Group (TSX:CGB) and KKR (NYSE:KKRC).
+Among the more popular names in this space are Blackstone Group (NYSE:BXB), Carlyle Group (TSX:CGC) and KKR (NYSE:KKRC).